Picovoice/porcupine/demo/nodejs/README.md

 ### Web Browsers

 These demos and the bindings upon which they are built are for NodeJS and **do not work in a browser**.
 Looking to run Porcupine in-browser?
-Use the [JavaScript WebAssembly](https://github.com/Picovoice/porcupine/tree/master/binding/javascript) binding instead.
+See the [@picovoice/porcupine-web-en-worker](https://www.npmjs.com/package/@picovoice/porcupine-web-en-worker) package.

 ### Microphone demo